thoo0224/safe-actions/README.md

 "use client";

 import { useSafeAction } from "@thoo0224/safe-actions/client";
-import { sendAlertAction }from "./actions";
+import { sendAlertAction } from "./actions";

 export default function AlertForm() {
   // When the action finishes successfully, it will revalidate [/, /somePath, /someOtherPath] const { run, data, error, isRunning } = useSafeAction({
     sendAlertAction,
-    persistData: true // When false, `data` will be set to null before the action is ran.
+    persistData: true, // When false, `data` will be set to null before the action is ran.
 When true, `data` will only change if the action is finished.
     revalidationPaths: ["/somePath", "/someOtherPaths"],
     revalidateCurrentPath: true, // Revalidates the current path (`usePathname()`) Default: false });